Coronavirus scare: Like PM Modi, why you should avoid celebrating holi

 New Delhi, Mar 05: In the wake of the coronavirus outbreak, top leaders have decided to skip holi event as experts across the world have advised to avoid mass gathering to stay away from the spread of COVID-19 novel Coronavirus.

-In India, twenty eight new cases are reported in a span of three days.
-It is always advised to stay safe from the infections by following the precautions and knowing more about them such as wearing masks and more.
+In India, twenty three new cases are reported on Wednesday.
+Experts have advised to stay safe from the infections by following the precautions.

 "Experts across the world have advised to reduce mass gatherings to avoid the spread of COVID19 Novel Coronavirus.
 Hence this year, I have decided not to participate in any 'Holi milan' programme," Modi tweeted.